MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/get-best-of-standard-dataflows.md

 Having this option checked means that if there's a data row in the entity that doesn't exist in the next dataflow refresh's query output, that row will be removed from the entity.

 > [!div class="mx-imgBorder"]
 > ![Delete rows that no longer exists.](media/DeleteRowsNotExist.png)

+## Known limitations

+- Mapping to [polymorphic lookup](/powerapps/maker/canvas-apps/working-with-references#polymorphic-lookups) fields is currently not supported.
+- Mapping to a multi-level lookup field, a lookup that points to another tables' lookup field, is currently not supported.
+- Mapping to **Status** and **Status Reason** [fields](powerapps/developer/data-platform/define-custom-state-model-transitions#what-is-the-state-model) is currently not supported.